fzwoch/obs-teleport/README.md

 Obviously a network connection must be made between sender and receiver.
 So they must be on the same network for peer discovery.

 > [!IMPORTANT]
-> In case no discovery is working, or no video/audio is being transmitted, make sure to disable network firewalls**.
+> In case no discovery is working, or no video/audio is being transmitted, make sure to disable network firewalls.

 Alternatively you can force the sender to listen on a specific port and set the firewall to allow this port to accept connections.